Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 \textbf{Somewhat Homomorphic Encryption (SHE).} There are many encryption schemes in this category (e.g., BV, BGV, NTRU, GSW, BFV, and BGN \cite{acar18} and their variations such as TFHE \cite{chillotti20} and CKK \cite{hee17}).
 SHE schemes allow both homomorphic additions and multiplications over encrypted messages, while the number of consecutive multiplications is limited to a few.
 A popular SHE scheme used in CML is the ring learning-with-error (RLWE) scheme that relies on the intractability of the learning-with-errors (LWE) problem on polynomial rings \cite{BGV12}.
-Theoretically, RLWE supports arbitrary levels of multiplications, therefore it is considered to be fully homomorphic.
-However, due to associated high cost for deeper levels of multiplications, RLWE is more suitable as a SHE scheme only (i.e., 1-3 levels of multiplications). \emph{Message packing} \cite{BGV12} enables packing multiple ciphertexts into one polynomial, which considerably reduces RLWE's ciphertext size and optimizes linear algebra operations \cite{halevi14algo}.
+Theoretically, RLWE supports arbitrary levels of multiplications.
+Therefore, it is considered to be fully homomorphic.
+However, due to the associated high cost for deeper levels of multiplications, RLWE is more suitable as a SHE scheme only (i.e., 1-3 levels of multiplications).
+A ciphertext in RLWE is represented as a two-tuple $(c_0, c_1)$, where $c_0$ and $c_1$ are polynomials.
+Let $C_i=(c_{0,i}, c_{1,i})$ and $C_j$ be the ciphertext of any two values.
+The encrypted addition of the two values is simply $(c_{0,i}+c_{0,j}, c_{1,i}+c_{1,j})$.
+The encrypted multiplication is translated to a series of polynomial operations on the ciphertext elements.
+RLWE allows multiple levels of multiplication at a certain cost.
+For details, please refer to the paper \cite{BGV12}. \emph{Message packing} \cite{BGV12} enables packing multiple ciphertexts into one polynomial, which considerably reduces RLWE's ciphertext size and optimizes linear algebra operations \cite{halevi14algo}.
 HELib library \cite{halevi14algo} is a popular implementation of the RLWE scheme.

 \textbf{Garbled Circuits (GC).} Garbled Circuits (GC) \cite{yao86} allow two parties, each holding an input to a function, to securely evaluate a function without revealing any information about the respective inputs.
 GC can express arbitrary functions using several basic gates such as AND and XOR gates in a secure two-party computation setting (usually with a Cryptographic Service Provider (CSP)).
 One party constructs the circuit, whereas the other evaluates it.
 Despite several GC cost optimization techniques, such as Free XOR gates \cite{kolesnikov08}, Half AND gates \cite{zahur15}, and OTExtensions \cite{asharov13}, GC still incurs high communication costs.
 Therefore, one must carefully examine its use in composing CML frameworks.
 FastGC \cite{huang11} and ObliVM \cite{liu15} are two popular GC libraries.